Ratchet-tools/Test/README.md

     <tr>
         <td> host: </td> <td> String </td> <td> host: https://&lt; HOSTNAME_FROM_SERVICE &gt;:30910/vf/ui/</td>
             <td>
                 This variable contains URL to access application frontend after installation.
 The &lt;HOSTNAME_FROM_SERVICE&gt; pattern should be replaced with either valid IP or host name.
-In case you are going to use host name ensure that it exactly pointing to correct Kubernetes cluster IP address.
-Example: <BR>
+In case you are going to use host name ensure that it exactly pointing to correct Kubernetes cluster IP address.  <b>Example:</b> <BR>
                 host: https://192.168.49.2:30910/vf/ui/ <BR>
                 host: https://visualflow.example.com:30910/vf/ui/
             </td>